anmarkoulis/event-sourcing/docs/presentation/presentation.md

 <!--
 Hello everybody!
 I'm super excited to be presenting at PyCon Athens.
 This is the first PyCon in Greece, so it's truly an honor to be part of this inaugural event.

-I'm Antonis Markoulis, Senior Staff Engineer at Orfium, where I work with multiple teams and am responsible for technical growth and software quality across the organization.
-I've been coding in Python for over 10 years, and I love solving complex distributed systems problems.
+I'm Antonis Markoulis, and I am a Senior Staff Engineer at Orfium.
+Fun fact is that I don;t have daily routine but in principle what I am trying to do is to push the tech standards of both the organization and the engineers.
+I've been coding in Python professionally for over 10 years, and I absolutely love it.

-Today I want to share with you how we solved a real production nightmare using event sourcing and CQRS with familiar Python tools like FastAPI and Celery.
+Today, I want to share you with how it is possible to solve read complex problems using event sourcing and CQRS with familiar Python tools like FastAPI and Celery.
 Let me start with the problem that led us to this solution.
 -->